nwmbutler/CV/README.md

 ![alt-text](https://media.giphy.com/media/Phf4AdXoIwKeSPiswl/giphy.gif)

-Acebook, a Facebook clone which was built as my penultimate group project at Makers academy.
-We built this using Ruby on Rails.
+Acebook, a Facebook clone which was built using Ruby on Rails, PostgreSQL, as my penultimate group project at Makers academy.
-Tested with Rspec and Capybara.
+- We focussed on code quality and testing, maintaining 100% coverage throughout.
+Continuous integration and deployment were central to our process.

 Check it out here - [Acebook](https://acebook-brainaics.herokuapp.com/)

 ## Education